directvt/vtm/doc/command-line-options.md

 <script relay via piped redirection> | vtm [ -p <id> ]
 ```

-> By default, vtm runs Desktop Client, running an additional instance with Desktop Server in background if it is not found.
+> By default, vtm runs Desktop Client, running an additional instance with Desktop Server in background if it is not running.

 Option                  | Description
 ------------------------|-------------------------------------------------------